Medal of Honor: History

 In 1917, based on the report of the Medal of Honor Review Board, established by Congress in 1916, 911 recipients were stricken from the Army's Medal of Honor list because the medal had been awarded inappropriately.
 Among them were William Frederick "Buffalo Bill" Cody and Mary Edwards Walker.
 In 1977, the Army's board for correction of military records unilaterally restored Walker's medal at the request of a relative.
 The board had no authority to overturn a statute, and the restoration violated not only the period law during the Civil War, but also the law requiring revocation in 1916, and modern law in 1977.
 As a reaction to Walker's restoration, a relative of Cody's requested the same action from the Army's board for correction, and it reinstated the medals for Cody and four other civilian scouts on June 12, 1989.
 Subsequent litigation over the Garlin Conner award, which was recommended by the Army's board for correction of military records in 2015, established that the correction boards lack the authority to unilaterally award Medals of Honor.
-In Conner's case, the board merely recommended the medal, which was then referred to the Senior Army Decorations Board, and ultimately to the Secretary of the Army, the Secretary of Defense, and the President, who requested a waiver be passed by Congress.
+In Conner's case, the board merely recommended the medal, which was then referred to the Senior Army Decorations Board, and ultimately to the secretary of the Army, the secretary of defense, and the president, who requested a waiver be passed by Congress.

 A separate Coast Guard Medal of Honor was authorized in 1963 but was not designed or awarded.
-A separate design for a version of the medal for the Department of the Air Force was authorized in 1956, designed on April 14, 1965, and first awarded in January 1967.
+A separate design for a version of the medal for the Department of the Air Force was authorized in 1956, design completed on April 14, 1965, and first awarded in January 1967.
 Previously, airmen of the U.S. Air Force received the Army's version of the medal.

 Appearance

-There are three versions of the Medal of Honor, one for each of the military departments of the Department of War (DoW): the Department of the Army, Department of the Navy (including the Navy, Marine Corps, and Coast Guard), and Department of the Air Force (Air and Space Forces).
+There are three versions of the Medal of Honor, one for each of the military departments of the Department of Defense (DoD): the Department of the Army, Department of the Navy (including the Navy, Marine Corps, and Coast Guard), and Department of the Air Force (Air and Space Forces).
 Members of the Coast Guard, part of the Department of Homeland Security, are eligible to receive the Naval version.
 Each medal is constructed differently, and the components are made from gilding metals and red brass alloys with some gold plating, enamel, and bronze pieces.
 The United States Congress considered a bill in 2004 which would require the Medal of Honor to be made with 90% gold, the same composition as the lesser-known Congressional Gold Medal, but the bill did not pass Congress.